|Job Title:||Accountant III-IV||Open Date:||08/21/2019|

 Graduation from an accredited four-year college or university with major coursework in accounting, finance, or a related field.

-Plus three (3) years of experience in accounting and financial operations.
+Plus two (2) years of experience in accounting and financial operations.

 Experience in accounting work for a Texas state agency.